 |2023||UC - Canberra, Bruce||Semester 1||06 February 2023||Flexible||Dr Toni Johnson|

 Mathias Siems, Comparative Law (Cambridge University Press, 2nd ed, 2018)

-Recommended Texts (available on Reserve in the library):
+Recommended Texts (available online):

 Mathias Reimann and Reinhard Zimmermann (eds), The Oxford Handbook of Comparative Law (Oxford University Press, 2006)